 After using the test kit, students will send their sample to a Quest laboratory via FedEx.
 Drop off your specimen at a FedEx collection site before 3 p.m. and do not drop off on a Saturday or Sunday.

 Once Quest receives a sample, the current turnaround time for results is 2-4 days.
 Increased testing volume may extend this wait.

 Students will be notified when their results are available through their MyQuest account.
 Pitt’s Student Health Service will also receive the results and will share with regional campus student health offices as necessary.

-If a student tests negative for COVID-19, it is not sufficient evidence to end a shelter-in-place period early.
+If a student tests negative for COVID-19, it is not sufficient evidence to end the 7-day post-quarantine early.